AAA3A-AAA3A/AAA3A-cogs/discordmodals/README.rst

 Commands
 --------

-Here are all the commands included in this cog (4):
+Here are all the commands included in this cog (5):

 * ``[p]discordmodals``
- Group of commands to use ReactToCommand.
+ Group of commands to use DiscordModals.

 * ``[p]discordmodals add <message> <argument>``
  Add a Modal for a message.

+* ``[p]discordmodals list [message]``
+ List all Modals of this server or display the settings for a specific one.

 * ``[p]discordmodals purge``
  Clear all Modals for a guild.